-Answer: I think a really key metric in here would be NPS or Net Promoter Score.
+Answer: I think a really key metric here would be NPS or Net Promoter Score.
 Basically, the concept here is how are your clients or customers acting as a brand ambassador for you or your company.
 You really want to make sure that you’re zeroing in on where people are falling or where people are bad or disappointed with your experience and how to triage and support those.

-I think as long as people are happy and they realize that their support ticket was dealt with quickly and their questions was answered that’s good.
+I think as long as people are happy and they realize that their support ticket was dealt with quickly and their questions were answered that’s good.
 But where you really want to make sure you’re not falling down on is allowing people to be dissatisfied with their experience and not really trying to resolve those.
 And from there, you’re gonna win new business.

 A: Trends in 2018!
-I love this question I think it’s something that a lot of people have been wondering and a lot of things that we’ve been seeing.
+I love this question I think it’s something that a lot of people have been wondering about and a lot of things that we’ve been seeing.
 I’ll share some of them.

-Another one would be moving from voice support to non voice support.
+Another one would be moving from voice support to non-voice support.
 We saw a lot of our clients prioritizing and investing in other channels outside of just the traditional email support and moving into chat and to moving into other social media platforms as well.

 Another big theme would be leveraging artificial intelligence, data science, machine learning or whatever you want to call it in order to incorporate automation and workflows into your customer support and customer experience.